 Since we are in the housing industry, we are affected by factors that impact that industry.
 Housing starts impact our customers' ability to sell their homes.
-Faster sales mean higher effective interest rates for us, as the recognition of fees we charge is spread over a shorter period.
-Slower sales mean lower effective interest rates for us.
-Slower sales are likely to increase the default rate we experience.
+Faster sales generally mean higher effective interest rates for us, as the recognition of fees we charge is spread over a shorter period.
+Slower sales generally mean lower effective interest rates for us.
+Slower sales also are likely to increase the default rate we experience.

 Housing inflation has a positive impact on our operations.
 When we lend initially, we are lending a percentage of a home's expected value, based on historical sales.
 If those estimates prove to be low (in an inflationary market), the percentage we loaned of the value actually decreases, reducing potential losses on defaulted loans.
 The opposite is true in a deflationary housing price market.
-It is our opinion that values are average in many of the housing markets in the U.S. today, however a recession caused by the COVID-19 virus may decrease housing starts and values during 2020, which may impact our profitability.
+It is our opinion that values are well above average in many of the housing markets in the U.S. today, and our lending against these values is resulting in more risk than prior years.
+In some of our markets, prices of sold homes are dropping.
+This is both because some homes are selling for less and because the average home selling is smaller (more affordable).
+We anticipate declines in home values in many markets over the next 12 months.

 Interest rates have several impacts on our business.
 First, rates affect housing (starts, home size, etc.).
 High long-term interest rates may decrease housing starts, having the effects listed above.
+We can see this impact now as housing starts recently dropped by approximately 31%.
 Higher interest rates will also affect our investors.
 We believe that there will be a spread between the rate our Notes yield to our investors and the rates the same investors could get on deposits at FDIC insured institutions.
 We also believe that the spread may need to widen if these rates rise.
-For instance, if we pay 7% above average CD rates when CDs are paying 1.5%, when CDs are paying 3%, we may need a larger than 7% difference.
-This may become a higher portion of operating costs for the builder.
-Below is a chart showing three-year U.S. treasury rates, which are being used by us here to approximate CD rates.
-Short term interest rates have risen slightly but are generally low historically.
+For instance, if we pay 7% above average CD rates when CDs are paying 0.5%, when CDs are paying 3%, we may have to have a larger than 7% difference.
+This may cause our lending rates, which are based on our cost of funds, to be uncompetitive.
+While the prime rate and fed funds rate have increased significantly in 2022, the CD rates, while increasing, have not increased as much.
+High interest rates may also increase builder defaults, as interest payments may become a higher portion of operating costs for the builder.
+Below is a chart showing three-year U.S. treasury rates and 30-year fixed mortgage rates.
+The U.S. treasury rates are used by us here to approximate CD rates, however in the current environment, this is less accurate than in most years.
+Short-term interest rates have risen significantly and long-term interest rates have risen and then fallen somewhat but are generally low historically.